-- You get a big long email from someone and think, “Ooof.
-That’s a lot.
+You get a big long email from someone and think, “Ooof.
 I’ll come back to that later.”
 (Then you never do.)

-- Someone tries to talk using some technology you hate, like a surprising incoming video call.
+Someone tries to contact you using a technology you hate, like a surprising incoming video call.

 It’s hard to match your communication with someone else’s preference and situation.